Bachelor of Fine Arts degree

 - Students declaring the Visual Arts major must have completed the studio introduction courses (VA 113, VA 115, and VA 116) and six credits of Art History with a minimum GPA of 2.33.

 - Students declaring a minor or extended minor must have completed all lower-level requirements for the specified program with a minimum CGPA of 2.33.

-Formal declaration is completed by appointment with the BFA program advisor.
+Formal declaration is completed by appointment with the BFA educational advisor.
 Students admitted to the BFA will have access to available reserved seating.